tweag/HaskellR/docs/faq.md

 The fix is to turn off GHCi sandboxing, by passing the `-fno-ghci-sandbox` when invoking GHCi.
 This forces GHCi to evaluate the code from its main thread.
+The H wrapper around GHCi does this for you.

 #### Why does loading the HaskellR code itself in GHCi fail in GHC
      7.10.2 or earlier?